 A company's vision statement reflects its long-term goals and how it sees itself in the distant future.
 Like its mission statement, the Zara vision statement is clear and concise, and it also reveals a side of the fashion brand that we don't easily see while we are buying its clothes.
 The statement shows how the company puts a priority on society and the environment more than it does on sales and profits.

 Zara takes its corporate social responsibility very seriously.
 It is constantly involved in campaigns for the improvement of people's lives and actively supports programs that give back to the community.
 In the light of recent criticisms received by the fashion industry regarding the use of inappropriate labor practices in its third-world country facilities, brands like Zara are taking the extra effort to declare their support for societal development and sustainability.

-There are plenty of things that are important to the Zara fashion company, but these are the core values that it has always used to guide it in making business decisions and in running the day-to-day operations of the business.
+There are plenty of things that are important to Zara, but these are the core values that it has always used to guide it in making business decisions and in running its day-to-day operations.

 Being in the fashion industry, it only follows that there should be an appreciation and upholding of aesthetics in all aspects of the business and life in general.

-Clarity is very important in a fast-paced environment like the fashion industry.
-The clarity in communication, to be precise, is something that Zara always upholds, both within the company and out in public.
+Clarity is very important in the fast-paced fashion industry.
+The clarity in communication, to be precise, is something that Zara upholds, both in the company and out in public.

 In all its products, Zara sticks to a high standard of functionality.
 It may be high fashion, but its clothes are totally wearable and not only for the runway.

 Zara fully supports sustainability in all aspects, and this can be seen from its Join Life collection and the increasing number of eco-stores that it has around the world.